ibm-cloud-docs/security-services/deployment-guide.md

 {{site.data.keyword.attribute-definition-list}}

-# Deploying Core Security Services on {{site.data.keyword.cloud_notm}}
+# Deploying the Core Security Services deployable architecture
 {: #deployment-guide}

-The Core Security Services deployable architecture is a preconfigured set of infrastructure as code (IaC) assets that are deployed and configured based on the recommended best practices. {{site.data.keyword.cloud_notm}}'s core security services are crucial for ensuring robust security and compliance for cloud-based applications and data.
+The core security services deployable architecture is a preconfigured set of infrastructure as code (IaC) assets that are deployed and configured based on the recommended best practices. {{site.data.keyword.cloud_notm}}'s core security services are crucial for ensuring robust security and compliance for cloud-based applications and data.
 The primary goal of this deployable architecture is to provide a framework for secure and compliant {{site.data.keyword.cloud_notm}} Workloads.

 ## Objectives and benefits
 {: #deployment-guide-objectives}

-This deployable architecture is designed to showcase a fully automated deployment of {{site.data.keyword.cloud_notm}} Core Security Services and its dependencies through {{site.data.keyword.cloud_notm}} Project, providing a flexible and customizable foundation for your own application deployments on {{site.data.keyword.cloud_notm}}.
+This deployable architecture is designed to showcase a fully automated deployment of {{site.data.keyword.cloud_notm}} core security services and its dependencies through {{site.data.keyword.cloud_notm}} Project, providing a flexible and customizable foundation for your own application deployments on {{site.data.keyword.cloud_notm}}.

 By leveraging this architecture, you can accelerate your deployment and tailor it to meet your unique business needs and enterprise goals.